VisualJoyce/ChengyuBERT/README.md

 A repository for Chinese Idiom/Chengyu Recommendation.

-In this repo, we release code for the two papers on Chengyu Recommendation.
+In this repo, we release code for the two papers on Chengyu Recommendation and one paper on Chengyu Embedding Evaluation.

 Table of Contents
 =================